-Model Primary School has good links with local special schools through the outreach services.
+Al-Noor Voluntary Primary School is developing links with local special schools through the outreach services.

 Links with other agencies and voluntary organisations.

 External support services play an important part in helping the school identify, assess and make provision for pupils with special education needs.